wsz92/ST494-Project/README.md

 # ST494-Project
+This is a data analysis of a dataset about Police Killings in America in 2015.
-This is a data analysis.
-With modelling of multiple different models, model evaluation, and results/conclusions
+The analysis consists of multiple data modellings, model evaluation, and results/conclusions.